balynsky/personal-site/about.md

 ![Markdowm Image][10]{: style="float: left; width:200px; margin-right: 10px"}

-Before Spinbackup I worked as Deputy Head of IT in VTB Bank (UA) , which occupies the leading position in the world (in 2014 it occupied 66th position [in the World][5]) and manage centre of IT innovation, where I was implementing key project "The Digital Bank" (Bank without branches, only digital services)
+Before Spinbackup I worked as Deputy CIO in VTB Bank (UA) , which occupies the leading position in the world (in 2014 it occupied 66th position [in the World][5]) and manage centre of IT innovation, where I was implementing key project "The Digital Bank" (Bank without branches, only digital services)